 Shoes or boots.
 DO NOT wear sandals, flip flops or any other open toed shoe.

+Lunch and water: We will not be near a store where you could by food and beverages, so we STRONGLY recommend that you bring a bag lunch, snacks and a water bottle.
+We will have coolers .

 Please wear a hat to keep ticks off of your head.

 Shirt with sleeves.
 You do not necessarily need a long sleeve shirt, but do not wear tank tops, spaghetti strap tops etc…